gtunes-dev/fspulse/README.md

 ## What is FsPulse?

-**FsPulse is an essential filesystem integrity tool for system administrators, home-lab enthusiasts, and anyone who takes data preservation seriously.** It runs as a background service that continuously monitors your critical directories, watching for the silent threats that traditional backup systems miss: **bit rot, corruption, and unexpected tampering**.

-Your files can change without you knowing.
-Hard drives degrade.
-Ransomware alters files while preserving timestamps.
-FsPulse catches these problems early through two powerful detection methods:
+**FsPulse is a comprehensive filesystem monitoring and integrity tool that gives you complete visibility into your critical directories.
+Track your data as it grows and changes over time, detect unexpected modifications, and catch silent threats like bit rot and corruption before they become disasters.
+FsPulse provides continuous awareness through automated scanning, historical trend analysis, and intelligent alerting.**

+Your filesystem is constantly evolving—files are added, modified, and deleted.
+Storage grows.
+But **invisible problems** hide beneath the surface: bit rot silently corrupts data, ransomware alters files while preserving timestamps, and you don't realize directories have bloated.

+FsPulse gives you **continuous awareness** of both the visible and invisible:

+**Monitor Change & Growth:**
+- Track directory sizes and growth trends over time
+- Visualize file additions, modifications, and deletions
+- Understand what's changing and when across all scans

+**Detect Integrity Issues:**
-- **Content Hashing (SHA2)**: Detects when file contents change even though filesystem metadata stays the same—the telltale sign of bit rot or sophisticated tampering
+- **Content Hashing (SHA2)**: Catches when file contents change even though metadata stays the same—the signature of bit rot or tampering
-- **Format Validation**: Uses open-source libraries to read and validate file structures, catching corruption in FLAC audio, JPEG/PNG images, PDFs, and more
+- **Format Validation**: Reads and validates file structures to detect corruption in FLAC, JPEG, PNG, PDF, and more

-Instead of waiting for a file to fail when you need it most, FsPulse gives you **continuous awareness**.
-Run manual scans when you want, or let scheduled scans (coming soon) monitor your data automatically.
-When issues are detected, FsPulse's alert system flags them immediately through an elegant web interface.

-Whether you're protecting family photos, managing media libraries, or maintaining production servers, FsPulse provides the peace of mind that comes from knowing your data is actually intact—not just backed up.
+Whether you're managing storage capacity, tracking project evolution, or ensuring data integrity, FsPulse provides the visibility and peace of mind that comes from truly knowing the state of your data.

 <p align="center">
   <img src="https://raw.githubusercontent.com/gtunes-dev/fspulse/main/assets/web-scan-progress.png" alt="FsPulse Web UI - Real-time Scan Monitoring" width="90%" style="max-width: 900px;">